TianpeiLuke/CodeLib/src/c++11/README.md

 ## Lambda function

+The concept of Lambda function is closely related to __functinal programming__, where the programmer defines functional that takes functor as input.
 A Lambda function is an anonymous function object.
 It is usually used as a replacement of the defintion of a named class with an operator ().
 This function is particularly useful when we want to pass an operation as an argument to an algorithm.
 (Such operations usually referred as _callbacks_)

 Lambda function can be implemented in other ways.
 However, if the function is simple and is used as a passing operator, Lambda function is very effective and no need for additional codes.